-Early Childhood Longitudinal Study-Birth Cohort (ECLS-B).
+Early Childhood Longitudinal Study- Birth Cohort (ECLS-B).
 The ECLS-B study includes a nationally representative sample of 10,700 children born in the United States in 2001 and followed through kindergarten.
 We use data from the final wave of the study, collected when the children entered kindergarten.
-Seventy-five percent of the sample entered kindergarten in 2006 while the remaining 25 percent entered in 2007.
+Roughly one-third of the ECLS-B sample was not observed in the final wave of the study, due to sample attrition; we use post-stratification weights constructed by NCES to weight the remaining sample so that it is representative of its cohort.
+Seventy-five percent of the sample remaining in the study's final wave entered kindergarten in 2006 while the remaining 25 percent entered in 2007.
 Direct assessments were conducted from September 2006 through March 2007 for the kindergarten 2006 wave and October 2007 through March 2008 for the kindergarten 2007 wave.
 As a result, we only examine gaps at one time point for these children.
 We do not include teacher- and parent-reported measures from this sample.